biniamgebremichael/restful/README.md

  dynamic API documentation and cloud native containerized deployment.
 The application also uses Spring Actuator for observability and backend Database to store content, but this is not the primary focus.

-### Note
-For a true cloud native, this application could be run from AWS lambda or GCP cloud function, and set the endpoints in API-Gateway.
-AWS API-gateway can hide the api behind authentication that can provide different permission for read and write calls.
-API-gateway can also be configured with CDN cache and route-able url.
-For the sprit of IAC, the entire service and its resources can be automated using terraform code.

-Instead, I choose to implement it as a single java standalone application, to make it testable in a single host,  and to give more focus on the API calls alone.

 # Code Overview
 The Application is build in Java using the spring-boot framework. compiled with gradle and deployed using docker.